Last updated on January 23, 2025

 Does Cardstock Work With Regular Printers?

 They usually don't.
-For printing in cardstock with higher gsm (grams per square meter), you’ll need adequate printers to do the job.
+For printing in cardstock with higher gsm, you’ll need adequate printers to do the job.
 These are often on the expensive side, so your regular printer is good for printing in lower gsm papers.
 Just for reference, MTG’s cardboard has around 390 gsm.
-Here are some indications for printers that can do this job, like the Epson Expression Photo HD XP-15000 or the Canon Pixma PRO-200.
+These are examples of two printers that can do this job, the Canon Pixma PRO-200 and the Epson Expression Photo HD XP-15000.

 Wrap Up